match.py: 15 points

 which also has errors in all 8 characters of the alignment.

-Your program should compare each marker in the MARKERS list to all of the possible alignments in PROTEIN where the marker could start.
-For each marker, the program should print both (1) the starting position in PROTEIN of the alignment that provided the closest match, and (2) how many errors were found in that particular alignment.
-If there are is a tie in the number of matches at two positions, it is acceptable to either return the first of the two positions, or provide us with all of the positions with the closest matches as a combination.
+of the alignment that provided the closest match, and (2) how many errors were found in that particular alignment.
+If there are is a tie in the number of matches at two positions, it is acceptable to either return one of the positions, or provide us with all of the positions with the closest matches as a combination.
 The output of your program should look something like this:

 Marker TECQRKMN has 2 errors at starting position 2.